GoogleCloudPlatform/terraform-genai-doc-summarization/README.md

 Create summaries of a large corpus of documents using Generative AI.

 ### Detailed
 This solution showcases how to summarize a large corpus of documents using Generative AI.
-It provides an end-to-end demonstration of document summarization going all the way from raw documents, detecting text in the documents and summarizing the documents on-demand using Vertex AI LLM APIs, Document AI Character Recognition (OCR), and BigQuery.
+It provides an end-to-end demonstration of document summarization going all the way from raw documents, detecting text in the documents and summarizing the documents on-demand using Vertex AI LLM APIs, Document AI Optical Character Recognition (OCR), and BigQuery.

 ### PreDeploy
 To deploy this blueprint you must have an active billing account and billing permissions.